The Touch (1971 film): Development

 During a 1964 production in London, Swedish director Ingmar Bergman met Morton Baum, a representative of the American Broadcasting Company, which was launching a film production arm.
 Bergman concluded a contract with ABC for $1 million.
 The Touch was Bergman's first English language film, and he viewed it as the first love story film he ever made.

 In drawing up his story, Bergman was inspired by the death of his friend, an actor, 15 years previously.
 The death of his father, Erik Bergman, also informed the visuals of the opening hospital scene.
 Ingmar Bergman submitted a 56-page film treatment to Baum, which resembled a novella rather than a screenplay.

 Casting

 Bergman selected actor Elliott Gould on the basis of his work in Getting Straight.
 Paul Newman, Robert Redford and Dustin Hoffman had also been proposed by ABC.
 Gould stated that he "got a migraine" when he read the first sex scene in the screenplay, and that he believed the film could potentially harm his career, but felt it was an honour to be the first American actor in a Bergman film.

 Bergman had written the character Karin with Liv Ullmann in mind, but when Ullmann was unavailable, he offered it to Bibi Andersson.
-Andersson said she had reservations, both because she was the second choice for the role and because she had just played a similar role, but said she did not feel like could turn down Bergman's offers.
+Andersson said she had reservations, both because she was the second choice for the role and because she had just played a similar role, but said she did not feel like she could turn down Bergman's offers.